rohityadavcloud/monkeybox/README.md

     $ echo "source $PWD/aliasrc" >> ~/.bashrc
     $ echo "source $PWD/aliasrc" >> ~/.zshrc

+You may need to `source` your shell's rc/profile or relaunch shell/terminal to use `agentscp`.

+### Setup NFS storage

+TODO

 ### Build and Test CloudStack

 It's assumed that the directory structure is something like: